Drevon-Shaw/active-directory-lab-part-1-/README.md

 ## ⚡ Tips for Using This Lab

 - Follow the steps in **order** to avoid errors.
-- Screenshots are stored in the `screenshots/` folder; update relative paths in the Markdown if you add new images.
-- Scripts for automation (if included) are located in `scripts/`.
-Run them carefully.
 - Use the TOC links to jump directly to each lab section.

 ---